Fulton Financial Corporation (FULT) Shares Down Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at FULT starting from Martin George K, who purchase 2,910 shares at the price of $17.16 back on Feb 07.
-After this action, Martin George K now owns 8,870 shares of Fulton Financial Corporation, valued at $49,921 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at FULT starting from Mueller Meg R, who sale 9,952 shares at the price of $15.71 back on Mar 14.
+After this action, Mueller Meg R now owns 82,650 shares of Fulton Financial Corporation, valued at $156,327 using the latest closing price.

-HODGES GEORGE W, the Director of Fulton Financial Corporation, sale 6,799 shares at $16.57 during a trade that took place back on Jan 31, which means that HODGES GEORGE W is holding 14,393 shares at $112,653 based on the most recent closing price.
+Martin George K, the Director of Fulton Financial Corporation, purchase 2,910 shares at $17.16 during a trade that took place back on Feb 07, which means that Martin George K is holding 8,870 shares at $49,921 based on the most recent closing price.

 Stock Fundamentals for FULT